Security Architecture

 We encourage security researchers and privacy advocates to verify our claims:

-- **Published assessments:** [Data Protection Impact Assessment](dpia)
+- Published assessments Read our Data Protection Impact Assessment for the full risk analysis and decision record.

-- **Responsible disclosure:** security@safescribe.dev
+- Responsible disclosure Found a vulnerability?
+Contact security@safescribe.dev.